 Excessive lateralization of the tibial tubercle may make lateral retinacular release ineffective, and a tibial tubercle osteotomy is performed

 The usual presentation is f constant anterior knee pain localized to the inferomedial patella and anteromedial joint line.
 There is a complaint of pain on climbing the stairs stair climbing and on sitting for long periods of time [called theater sign]

 Knee extension is painful and limited.
 Focal tenderness is present at the inferomedial patella and/or the anteromedial joint line.

-There is pain with compression of patella.
+There is a pain with compression of the patella.
 Lateral facet tenderness could be seen.

 The clinician would not be able to inability to evert the lateral edge of the patella.